ag-golmodamas/to-do-list-nodejs/README.md

 # To Do List Node.js
-To Do List using Node.js (Desktop)
+To Do List using Node.js (Desktop and Tablet)